-The pass / fail point ("cut score") for the CAWA certification exam is recommended by the Cut Score Action Team and approved by the Exam Committee, which developed the exam, then reviewed and approved by the Certification Council.
-To set the cut score, the Cut Score Action Team uses generally accepted, criterionreferenced standard-setting procedures (i.e., Modified Angoff method).
+The pass / fail point ("cut score") for the CAWA exam was recommended by the CAWA Cut Score Action Team and approved by the CAWA Exam Committee which developed the exam, then reviewed and approved by the CAWA Certification Council.
+To set the cut score, the Cut Score Action Team uses generally accepted, criterion-referenced standard-setting procedures (i.e., Modified Angoff method).
 The CAWA exam is scored using a scaled score.
 Your score will be represented on a scale of 0-100.
 A passing score has been determined by the 2020 beta exam verification process.

 If you pass the exam, The Association will mail you a certificate to recognize your achievement.
-Please confirm your application has the correct mailing address.
+It will be sent to the address in our membership database.
+Please confirm The Association has the correct mailing address.

-If you do not pass the exam on your first attempt you may retake the CAWA certification exam one additional time within the one-year window of your application, with a thirty-day waiting period between exams.
+If you do not pass the exam on your first attempt, you may retake the CAWA certification exam one additional time within the one-year window of your application acceptance, with a thirty-day waiting period between exams.
 You must pay the current exam fees each time.
-If an applicant wishes to retest outside of their original one-year eligibility period, they must reapply, pay new application fees, and must meet the eligibility requirements in effect at that time, unless otherwise specified by The Association staff.
+If an applicant wishes to retest outside of their original one-year eligibility period, they must reapply, pay new application and exam fees, and must meet the eligibility requirements in effect at that time, unless otherwise specified by The Association staff.